ElementAstro/atom-docs/src/content/docs/en/function/enum.md

 ---
-title: Enum Utilities Documentation
+title: Enum Utilities
-description: Comprehensive documentation for the Enum Utilities in the atom::algorithm namespace, including functions and templates for enum name extraction, conversion between enums and strings/integers, enum validation, and support for flag enums.
+description: Comprehensive for the Enum Utilities in the atom::algorithm namespace, including functions and templates for enum name extraction, conversion between enums and strings/integers, enum validation, and support for flag enums.
 ---

-# Enum Utilities Documentation

 ## Overview